Rouen tramway: Modern network

 The tramway consists of two lines that share a common route in the north in and diverting into two southern branches to Saint-Étienne-du-Rouvray and Le Grand-Quevilly.
 The northernmost section of the line within Rouen city centre runs through a 1.7 km underground (subway) section in the Rouen city centre encompassing stations Joffre–Mutualité through Bouvoisine.
 At the Théâtre des Arts station, transfers between the tramway and Rouen's three bus rapid transit lines (T1-T3) can take place; while transfers between the tramway and the SNCF railway line take place at Gare–Rue Verte station.
 The remainder of the tramway to the south of the underground portion runs on the road surface and on reserved track.

-In light of the fact that the new mode of transport technically is a light railway/tramway, inhabitants of Rouen and its suburbs have taken the habit of calling it the 'métro'.
+Although the system is technically a tramway, it is commercially branded and commonly called the "métro" by both the operator (TCAR) and the inhabitants of Rouen and its suburbs.
 In September 1997 the tramway was extended to the Technopôle du Madrillet.